openjusticeok/spi-2023/README.md

 4) How do you analyze / graph data with R?
 5) What other cools stuff is possible with R?

+**Note:** We're going to be covering quite a bit of ground, so I want to emphasize that the goal here is not for you to memorize / understand each and every thing I'm doing here.
+Our goal is for you to learn:
+- Why R is useful
+- How to install R and RStudio
+- The basics of loading and exploring data in R
+- A general sense of what's possible with R

+In other words, don't feel like you're missing something or falling behind if some of this is confusing!
+If you decide R is something you want to dive into deeper, you can use the free books and resources linked in this GitHub repo to get up and running yourself.

 ## Our Research Question

 We're going to see if we can find data to shed light on the following research question: "In Oklahoma City, what **color** and **type** of car gets ticketed the most?"